-This chapter discusses configuration files and boot scripts.
+This chapter discusses configuration files and systemd services.
 First, the general configuration files needed to set up networking are presented.

-- Section 7.3, "General Network Configuration." - Section 7.4, "Customizing the /etc/hosts File."
+- Section 7.2, "General Network Configuration." - Section 7.2.3, "Configuring the system hostname." - Section 7.2.4, "Customizing the /etc/hosts File."